 Rnd 11: [1sc into next st, sc2tog over next 2 sts] 2 times, join, ch 1 (4).

-Optional: if the small hole between the two stems bothers you, you may use the tail left over from fastening off of your shorter stem to sew any gaps in the stitches closed.
+This small hole is fine to be left as it is.
+However, if you find that it bothers you, you may use the tail, left over from fastening off of your shorter stem, to sew any gaps in the stitches closed.

 Rnd 12: 1sc into each st around, join, ch 1 (4).